vidyar/sample_ruby_neo4j/README.md

 neo4j-buildsample
 =================

-A buildsample using neo4j graph database service
+A buildsample written in Ruby, that uses `neo4j` graph database service